DnD 5e - The Artificer Handbook

 The ability to create semi-permanent magic items gives you a ton of options.
 You get total of just 8 Infusions by 20th level, but there are only 8 options, which means you can get all of them.
 Replicate Magic Item is the only one that can be selected more than once, so expect to skip some other infusion options to get Replicate Magic item a few more times.

 Several of the infusions apply to existing weapons or armor.
-Because you must infuse a non-magical item, you can't stack infusions on the same item, and the effects won't stack with spells like Magic Weapon, Arcane Weapon, or Elemental Weapon because those spells all affect a mundane weapon and make it a magic weapon.
+Because you must infuse a non-magical item, you can't stack infusions on the same item, and the effects won't stack with spells like Magic Weapon or Elemental Weapon because those spells all affect target a "nonmagic weapon" and make it a magic weapon.
 Each infusion which applies to an existing item also specifies that it make the item magical.

 - Enhanced Defense: +1 or +2 AC doesn't sound like much, but in 5e's bounded math it's a significant buff at any level.